Electric Cars: What If You Don't Have a Driveway?

 Another way of charging is by using a rapid charging point.
 These are found at motorway service stations and can charge an EV to 80% in around 30 minutes.
 But they are more expensive.

-The technology and infrastructure for electric vehicles is evolving very quickly.
+The technology and infrastructure for electric vehicles are evolving very quickly.
 New solutions are being developed to enable more people to charge EVs, and these are being trialed throughout the UK.

 In July, the government announced it was investing almost £40m into projects designed to transform electric charge point infrastructure.

-One solution that’s already being trialed in some UK cities are using charging points installed inside lamp-posts.
+One solution that’s already being trialed in some UK cities is using charging points installed inside lamp-posts.

 There are reportedly already over 1,000 charge posts installed to lamp-posts on residential streets in London alone.
 Other cities testing out the technology include Brighton and Dundee.
 Converting a lamp-post into a charger is said to cost around £1,000.